siemens/fluffi/usage.md

 ## 3) Create a FLUFFI Fuzz Job

-All FuzzJobs are run on dedicated Runner systems in the FLUFFI Utility Network (FUN).
-Your test target, which should be prepared as a *package*, needs to be deployed to these Runner systems.

-A package is a zip file containing either an `install.bat`, an `install.ps1`, or an `install.sh` file as well as arbitrary data.
-When you deploy this package, it is copied to the FLUFFI runner systems, extracted (on Windows to  `C:\fluffi\SUT\<ZipFileName>\`, on Linux to `/home/<FluffiUser>/fluffi/persistent/SUT/<ZipfileName>\`), and the corresponding install script is executed.
-You should prepare the package so that it installs all the required dependencies for the target as well as the target itself.
-Once you have such a zip file, you should upload it to the FLUFFI FTP server at `ftp.fluffi` using anonymous login.

-If you create a Windows package, you should add page heap checks using gflags for the target binary.
-This allows FLUFFI to better detect access violations in the heap.
-As gflags is already installed on all our systems, you only need to add a line to your `install.ps1` or `install.bat` such as: `C:\utils\GFlags\x86\gflags.exe /p /enable TargetBinary.exe`

-Once the package is on the FTP server, you are ready to deploy it on the selected runner systems.
-You can do this in the `Systems` tab or while creating a fuzz job.

 If you want to create a FuzzJob go to the FLUFFI web page (currently reachable on `http://web.fluffi/`).